 A student majoring in physical education may pursue work as a K-12 teacher, a recreation director, fitness trainer, athletic coach, sports trainer, or in other related fields.
-When planning to transfer to a baccalaureate institution, students should check specific requirements

-Freshman Year major. at the school of their choice and include selection of a minor area of study along with a physical education at the calculation above and include calculing of
+When planning to transfer to a baccalaureate institution, students should check specific requirements at the school of their choice and include selection of a minor area of study along with a physical education major.